 - Make it accessible: Make your boathouse accessible for all with features like the EZ Dock EZ Launch® System, guardrails and ramps.

 - Add more features: Pack your boathouse full of features and amenities to entice visitors or to create your personal oasis on the water.
-Consider outdoor furniture and lighting, outdoor heaters, a game room, a breakfast nook with a view of the sunrise, convenient boat and kayak launches and swimming platforms.
+Consider outdoor furniture and lighting, outdoor heaters, a game room, a breakfast nook with a view of the sunrise, convenient boat, kayak and canoe launches and swimming platforms.

 Materials You May Need

 Your engineer, architect and contracting company will provide you with a list of necessary materials and equipment, depending on the scope of your project.
 Some boathouse materials you might need include:

 - Building materials: Many boathouses are constructed out of chemically-treated wood or composite wood, but be careful to avoid hazardous chemicals that could leak into the water and damage the ecosystem.
 You should also take special considerations if you’re building in saltwater, as the material needs to be resistant to salt corrosion.

 - Pilings: You may need materials for wood or metal pilings if you’re building in deep water or the floor of the river, lake or ocean is too loose without them.
 Size your pilings according to water depth and floor conditions — shallow water or firm floors will need shorter pilings than deep water or water with stony or sandy floors.